New York & Putnam County Wrongful Death Attorneys

 The law office of Michael LoGiudice has the skills and resources that are needed to pursue a successful wrongful death claim.
 We routinely collaborate with a network of investigators and medical and financial experts to demonstrate how the defendant’s negligence caused or contributed to the death and the financial losses the victim’s survivors have suffered.

-We offer dignity and compassion to families who are coping with grief and anger, and help them find justice.
+We offer dignity and compassion to families who are coping with grief and anger and help them find justice.
 Although no amount of money can ever replace a lost loved one, we are committed to holding responsible parties accountable and helping our clients find peace of mind.
+Contact us today to schedule a consultation.